byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 #### *The Aim; to Harmonize the Natural World Within the Modern World.*

-To do it one need only let it happen in the mind.
+To do it someone need only let it happen in the mind.

 **Quality of Life**- *Mind, Body, Earth; Anima Mundi (world soul) Symbiotic Ecological Connections.
-Creating live and dynamic, open independent spaces that feel as they have existed long before ones arrival and will remain long after their depart.*
+Creating live and dynamic, open independent spaces that feel as they have existed long before someones arrival and will remain long after their depart.*

 ![An Enchanted Sensibility To Create Change](./vivariumGeorgeTownGallery/VivariumDouble/moringaRoomCandid01Web.jpg)